Insight September 29, 2025 Lisa Sacchetti

 Relying solely on chronological and hypothetical interview questions leads to the risk of hiring someone based on unsubstantiated experiences and simply a “gut” feeling.

-Behavioral-based interviews (BBI) elicit historical facts from candidates to determine if a candidate has been able to achieve successes equivalent to what the new role requires.
+Behavioral-Based Interviews elicit historical facts from candidates to determine if a candidate has been able to achieve successes equivalent to what the new role requires.

-Substantiated and repeated past outcomes are a reliable predictor for future performance.
+Substantiated and repeated past outcomes are a reliable predictor of future performance.
 When behavioral-based questions not only ask about historical data but also how those outcomes were achieved, both a candidate’s specific response and their approach to explaining can reveal if they have the competencies necessary for success.
 Strong answers to behavioral-based questions will be succinct and well communicated, often in the STAR methodology; the candidate will include the Situation, the Task(s) necessary to solve the problem at hand, the Actions taken, and the Result.
-Next the interviewer should ask follow-up questions compelling the candidate to elaborate more and reveal additional competency strengths and weaknesses.
+Next, the interviewer should ask follow-up questions, compelling the candidate to elaborate more and reveal additional competency strengths and weaknesses.

 The standard interview question allows the candidate to give their best possible answer—the one he or she thinks the interviewer wants to hear (45 annual new customers).
 By asking a behavioral-based question the truth can be uncovered about historical data (only 18 new deals were closed by the candidate last year) as well as the depth and quality of actions taken (cold-call, develop leads, conduct in-person meetings, and close new business).